 After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 The liquidator takes control, ensuring assets are sold and proceeds are used to repay creditors according to UK-specific regulations.
-Directors lose control and must cooperate fully with the liquidator, providing necessary information and records.
+You lose control and must cooperate fully with the liquidator, providing necessary information and records.

 This process also involves handling employee redundancies and potential investigations into directors’ conduct.

-What Happens After Company Liquidation
+What Happens After Company Liquidation in the UK?
+Assets, Debts, and Director Duties Explained

 How are Company Assets Distributed?